-Capital Structure Theories and its different approaches put forth the relation between the proportion of debt in the financing of a company’s assets, the weighted average cost of capital (WACC) and the market value of the company.
-While Net Income Approach and Net Operating Income Approach are the two extremes Approach are the two extremes, traditional approach, advocated by Ezta Solomon and Fred Weston is a midway approach also known as “intermediate approach”.
+Capital Structure Theories and their different approaches put forth the relationship between the proportion of debt in the financing of a company’s assets, the weighted average cost of capital (WACC), and the company’s market value.
+While the Net Income Approach and Net Operating Income Approach are the two extremes, the traditional approach, advocated by Ezta Solomon and Fred Weston, is a midway approach, also known as the “intermediate approach.”

 The traditional approach to capital structure advocates that there is a right combination of equity and debt in the capital structure, at which the market value of a firm is maximum.
-As per this approach, debt should exist in the capital structure only up to a specific point, beyond which, any increase in leverage would result in the reduction in value of the firm.
+As per this approach, debt should exist in the capital structure only up to a specific point, beyond which any increase in leverage would result in a reduction in the value of the firm.

-It means that there exists an optimum value of debt to equity ratio at which the WACC is the lowest and the market value of the firm is the highest.
-Once the firm crosses that optimum value of debt to equity ratio, the cost of equity rises to give a detrimental effect to the WACC.
-Above the threshold, the WACC increases and market value of the firm starts a downward movement.
+It means that there exists an optimum value of debt to equity ratio at which the WACC is the lowest and the firm’s market value is the highest.
+Once the firm crosses that optimum value of debt to equity ratio, the cost of equity rises to give a detrimental effect on the WACC.
+Above the threshold, the WACC increases, and the firm’s market value starts a downward movement.

-- The rate of interest on debt remains constant for a certain period and thereafter with an increase in leverage, it increases.
+- The interest rate on the debt remains constant for a certain period, and after that, it increases with an increase in leverage.

-- The expected rate by equity shareholders remains constant or increase gradually.
-After that, the equity shareholders starts perceiving a financial risk and then from the optimal point and the expected rate increases speedily.
+- The expected rate by equity shareholders remains constant or increases gradually.
+After that, the equity shareholders start perceiving a financial risk, and then from the optimal point, the expected rate increases speedily.

 - As a result of the activity of rate of interest and expected rate of return, the WACC first decreases and then increases.
 The lowest point on the curve is optimal capital structure.